michaelHalloran21/Machine_learning_for_algorithmic_investing/README.md

 # Stock Prediction with Machine Learning

 This project leverages machine learning to develop an advanced stock trading algorithm.
 The repository contains tools for data acquisition, feature engineering, model training, backtesting, and advanced analytics to create a robust, factor-based trading strategy.
-By integrating technical indicators, macroeconomic factors, and adaptive machine learning models, this project aims to optimize trading signals and improve risk-adjusted returns.
+By integrating technical indicators and adaptive machine learning models, this project aims to optimize trading signals and improve risk-adjusted returns.

 ---